Stephanie Comilang, Erika DeFreitas, LaToya Ruby Frazier, Neil Goldberg, Milutin Gubash, Vivek Shraya

 I’ll be your Mirror convenes the work of contemporary artists who enlist their parents in their practice.
 Working across various lens-based strategies to revisit and reinvent found images, each artist proposes multiple ways of understanding familial intimacy.
 Some choose to engage their parents as performers in both absurd and poetic capacities, as a subject or a disembodied narrator.
 Others lean on their parents to provide a tether to the past and to question the formation of identity.
 Tender and unflinchingly honest, these works spur us to think about how expectation inevitably shapes intergenerational relationships, often in ways that only make sense when we are grown.

-This project is generously supported by the Allan MacKay Curatorial Endowment Fund, established by the Musagetes Arts and Culture Fund, held at The Kitchener and Waterloo Community Foundation.
+This project is generously supported by the Allan MacKay Curatorial Endowment Fund, established by the Musagetes Arts and Culture Fund.

 Exclusive Projector Sponsor